Off-Path TCP Hijacking in Wi-Fi Networks: A Packet-Size Side Channel Attack: Real-world Attacks

 To protect data transmission in the shared wireless channels, Wi-Fi Alliance has introduced multiple security mechanisms, ranging from WEP to the state-of-the-art WPA3.
 Although many vendors have released wireless routers that support WPA3, the majority of real-world Wi-Fi networks still utilize the WPA2 security mechanism~\cite{lindroos2022covid}.
 In our empirical study, we find that out of the 30 tested wireless routers, 14 support WPA3, while the remaining 16 only support WPA2.

-The early WEP used RC4 and MIC algorithms for data encryption, whereas WPA2 replaced them with the AES-CCMP algorithm.
+The early WEP used RC4 algorithm for data encryption, whereas WPA2 replaced them with the AES-CCMP algorithm.
 In the latest WPA3 standard, AES-GCMP is proposed to be used as the encryption method for WPA3 Enterprise mode.
-However, none of these security mechanisms can prevent the encrypted frame size from leaking upper layer information.
-Based on our empirical findings, \zq{we confirm that all 30 evaluated wireless routers could not protect the supplicant from our attacks.}
+However, none of these security mechanisms can prevent the encrypted frame size from leaking upper layer information. \zq{We evaluate the wireless routers based on the experimental setup and attack procedures described in Section~\ref{sec:imp}.} Based on our empirical findings, we confirm that all 30 evaluated wireless routers could not protect the supplicant from our attacks.

-\zq{Due to space limitations, Table~\ref{tab:router} presents a concise overview of routers from the 9 AP vendors included in our investigation.
-Comprehensive information on all tested routers can be found in Appendix~\ref{appendix_1} (see Table~\ref{tab:router_full_list}).} Take the first line for example, the evaluated router ``Mi 4C'' manufactured by Xiaomi belongs to the older Wi-Fi generation (Wi-Fi 4) and lacks support for IPv6 and WPA3.
+Table~\ref{tab:router_full_list} shows detailed information on 30 tested wireless routers in our investigation.
+Take the first line for example, the evaluated router ``Mi 4C'' manufactured by Xiaomi belongs to the older Wi-Fi generation (Wi-Fi 4) and lacks support for IPv6 and WPA3.
 As outlined in the product description, the ``Mi 4C'' device offers support for various security features.
-These include a built-in firewall that allows administrators to define packet forwarding rules, flood defense mechanisms that restrict malicious flood traffic to prevent DoS attacks, and MAC address filtering, which enables network access authorization based on hardware addresses.
-In our investigation, all vulnerable routers claim to support different security mechanisms to prevent various attacks.
+These include a built-in firewall that allows administrators to define packet forwarding rules, a flood defense mechanism that restricts malicious flood traffic to prevent DoS attacks, and MAC address filtering, which enables network access authorization based on hardware addresses.
+In our investigation, all tested routers claim to support different security mechanisms to prevent various attacks.
 However, our study demonstrates that the existing security mechanisms are inadequate against our attack.